- Utility models

 - IP Agreements

-The term of the certificate attesting the right to use an appellation of origin is 10 years, as from the date of receipt of the application by the patent authority.
-The term of the certificate may be extended unlimited number of times for the periods of 10 years each.
+A certificate of right to use a geographical indication is issued on the basis of registration.
+The certificate for the right to use a geographical indication is valid for ten years counting from the date of filing the application with the patent authority.
+The term of validity of the certificate may be extended an unlimited number of times, each time for ten years.

-The right to use a registered appellation of origin may be transferred to any legal or physical entity located in the territory of the same geographical object, and manufacturing goods with the same properties.
+The right to use a registered geographical indication may be granted to any natural and/or legal person (person), association of persons producing on the territory of the same geographical object similar goods with the same properties, quality, reputation or other characteristics.

-The person who has the right to use the geographical indication is entitled to seek compensation from the infringer of that right for damages sustained.
+A person who has the right to use a geographical indication has the right to demand from the infringer of that right compensation for the losses incurred or the payment of compensation.

-According to the Law of the Republic of Belarus “On Trademarks and Service Marks” no indications may be registered as trademarks if they are identical with or confusingly similar to appellations of origin protected in the Republic of Belarus or filed for registration as such and having earlier priority, except where appellations of origin or designations confusingly similar to them are incorporated as unprotected elements in a trademark registered in the name of a person having the exclusive right to such appellations of origin, if the registration of the trademark is sought for those very goods for the individualization of which the appellations of origin are registered.
+According to the Law of the Republic of Belarus “On Trademarks and Service Marks” no designations may be registered as trademarks if they are identical with or confusingly similar to geographical indications protected in the Republic of Belarus or filed for registration as such and having earlier priority, except where geographical indications or designations confusingly similar to them are incorporated as unprotected elements in a trademark registered in the name of a person having the exclusive right to such geographical indication, if the registration of the trademark is sought for those very goods for the individualization of which the geographical indication is registered.